imperial-111/tom-riddles-diary/README.md

 Responsive Layout: The application is designed to be fully responsive, offering an optimal experience across various devices and screen sizes.

-Client-Side Application: Runs directly in your web browser, requiring no server setup for the basic web version.

-Technology